Alfresco/acs-deployment/docs/helm/README.md

     tag: 7.3.0
 ```

+See the [registry authentication](registry-authentication.md) page to configure
+credentials for your private registry.

-Another typical change would be the integration of your company-wide monitoring and logging tools.
+Another typical change would be the integration of your company-wide monitoring
+and logging tools.

 ## Deploy